-Initial planning is about establishing what you want to do, to determine whether you want to make apples or pears and defining at least some of the logical steps to getting apples on the apple tree as opposed to pears on a pear tree.
+Initial planning is about establishing what you want to do.
+Determine whether you want to make apples or pears and define at least some of the logical steps to getting apples on the apple tree as opposed to pears on a pear tree!

 You have to find a field, get some seeds, plant them, water and attend them, protect the field from rodents.
 And finally, once the apples have grown, harvest them, collect them and decide whether to make apple juice, cider or to sell them as is.

-Creaction will help you determine and decide that if the apples are not sufficiently good quality it might be better to make them into cider than sell as apples.
+Creaction will help you determine and decide that if the apples are not sufficiently good quality whether it might be better to make them into cider than sell as apples.
 But you need a lot of equipment, bottles, etc. Even if you sell just apples, you need a lorry and a customer.

 The criticism of the old project management methods is the dogma of sticking to the plan (in the face of failure). i.e. if you decided absolutely on selling apples and the apple crop turns out to be rubbish, you might not divert your efforts into making cider, just remark that the plan failed because you sold very few apples.

 PDCA – Plan Do Check Adjust

-PDCA is one of the best project management methods because there is a planning element, a fixing of objectives.
+PDCA is one of the best project management methods because there is an element of planning, of fixing objectives.
 Creaction seems to assume that the choice of what to do is completely obvious.
-There needs to be some analysis of your situation and the market to determine what your objectives are and where you will focus your energies.
+There needs to be some analysis of your situation and the market to determine your objectives and where you will focus your energies.

 Planning in Kepner Tregoe is a project management method that is very much about project definition.

 t describes useful techniques for thinking about and securing the plan.
 But the plan should be representative of reality and reality represented in the plan.
 So there is no point having a really extensive in-depth overworked plan (this is a lesson from Agile).
 A simple Trello kanban may be the best approach.